-- 1. Germany
+- 1. Japan

-- 2. Soviet Union
+- 2. United States

-- 3. United States
+- 3. China (controlled by an Allied player)

 - 4. United Kingdom

-- 5. Italy
+- 5. ANZAC

-- 6. France (controlled by an Allied player)

 Your power's turn consists of six phases, which take place in a fixed sequence.
 You must collect income if you can, but all other parts of the turn sequence are voluntary.
-When you finish the Collect Income phase, your turn is over.
+When you finish the collect income phase, your turn is over.
 Play then passes to the next power.